chmarsaws/realtime-web-analytics-workshop/module-1/README.md

 *  The first parameter is the address for the load balancer.
 Your DNS entry will be different than the example here.
 *  The second parameter is the number of requests to send before ending the script.
 In this case the script will simulate 20,000 web requests.
 *  The last parameter is the number of seconds to delay between sending requests.
 Using these values the script should generate data for over two hours.
-4. Open a terminal or command window, naviagte to the folder that contains the test-beacon.py script and execute the command.
-If the post messages are sent successfully to the load balancer, you should see an incrementing count in the terminal window.
-You can leave this running for the rest of the workshop.

-Note: if you checked out the GitHub repository in your Cloud9 environment, the script should be located in `~/environment/realtime-web-analytics-workshop/module-1/`.

 </details>

 </details>

-## 5. Verify that the Kinesis Firehose Delivery Stream is Delivering Events to S3
+## 4. Verify that the Kinesis Firehose Delivery Stream is Delivering Events to S3

 To confirm that everything is setup properly, we can verify that events are being delivered from the web servers to the S3 analytics bucket by the Kinesis Firehose Delivery Stream.